Jill Duggar Wears Pants As Derick Dillard Massages Feet, Gives ‘TMI’ On Baby After ‘Counting On’ Elimination

 However, the fans chose to focus on the fact that he still does not have a job to financially support his family.

-“A true best hubby ever is one that gets off his lazy ass and gets a job to support his family as opposed to grifting clueless fans for money,” a fan wrote.
+“A true best hubby ever is one that gets off his lazy a** and gets a job to support his family as opposed to grifting clueless fans for money,” a fan wrote.

-Derick launched a GoFundMe campaign, asking $10,000 from his fans so that he can work for Cross Church College for a year.
+Derick launched a GoFundMe campaign, asking $10,000 from his fans so that he can work at Cross Church College for a year.

 However, some Counting On fans seem to think that this picture revealed a little too much about the couple, saying that some intimate parts of the couple’s lives “should be kept private.”
 One fan even wrote that this was TMI (Too Much Information).